Fall 2015 Enrollment

 |English (including composition)||X|

 Other: All students are required to take a course in Global Issues, which covers contemporary global issues, their origins, impacts, and solutions.
 The course emphasizes comparative exploration, global literacy and information literacy.

 Residential Learning Communities

-Residential Learning Communities (RLCs) offer students the opportunity to engage with peers that share similar interests and academic goals.
+Residential Learning Communities (RLCs) offer students the opportunity to engage with peers who share similar interests and academic goals.
 There are countless benefits to participation, including: stronger academic performance, support from peers, and extra attention from peer staff members.
 Michigan tech currently offers eight RLCs: